INTRODUCING BABIES AND CATS

 INTRODUCING CATS TO BABIES - MYTHS AND CONCERNS

-Until then, Door Buddy is here to help.
-Our adjustable door latch gives you and your kitty the peace of mind and security needed before bringing your little one home.
-Before purchasing expensive baby gates and baby proofing aids, or drilling damaging holes into your home, try Door Buddy.
-No tools needed, no tricky instructions, and completely baby proof!
+In the meantime, Door Buddy is here to offer support.
+Our adjustable door latch provides you and your kitty with the peace of mind and security you need before bringing your little one home.
+Rather than investing in costly baby gates or risking damage to your door with a cat door installation, give Door Buddy a try.
+It requires no tools, no tricky instructions, and is baby-proof!

 DOOR BUDDY MAKES DOG AND BABY PROOFING SIMPLE